Alapini veena: Identifying the ālāpiṇī vīṇā

 Instruments in surviving images that are labeled eka-tantrī vīṇā are generally tube zithers with wide tubes and a gourd attached to the top, the gourd held over the musician's shoulder and the other end past their hip, with a single string and no frets.
 Musician's are shown sliding the straightened fingers of their upper hand on the string, or holding a stick to slide on the string, and plucking with their lower hand.

 Instruments labeled ālāpiṇī vīṇā tend to be stick zithers, held shoulder to hip with a gourd resonator that is pressed into the musician's stomach, chest or shoulder, the musician's upper hand normally held over that gourd with fingers wide to choose notes, the lower hand plucking the string.
 The body of the instrument may have been made of a 2 inch thick rod of red sandal wood or khadira wood, or may have been a bamboo tube.
 The earliest of these instruments were obvious stick zithers, the stick too narrow to make an effective resonating tube.
 Later instruments were as thick, the musician's hand barely able to stretch around the tube.
 Often in sculpture, the stick has curves.

 The instruments are fretless, the earliest depictions showing a single string.
-The later instruments labeled kinnari vina we're fretted and show traits of both instruments, with gourds that are pressed into the chest and also rise above the shoulder.
+The later instruments labeled kinnari vina were fretted and show traits of both instruments, with gourds that are pressed into the chest and also rise above the shoulder.

 In medieval artwork, a second lower gourd has been seen on both stick zithers and tube zithers.
 Artwork for the eka-tantri vina commonly shows a second carved resonator or gourd resonator near the instrument's lower end.

 That is more rare in the alapini vina style stick zithers.
 Patrick Kersale identified two at the Bayon temple in Angkor, Cambodia, from the 13th century circus scene.
 Another can be seen in alcove 46 or 47 of the Kailasanathar Temple, Kanchipuram, Tamil Nadu, India.